 - Triangulate the survey to create the surface under the bridge

-- The road survey is complete above and under the bridge and can be exported.
+- The road survey is complete both above and under the bridge, and can now be exported.

-- The CSV file are formatted according to your Windows regional settings.
-Before importing a CSV be sure to set different symbol for decimals and list separators.
-Have a look to that Windows support article to learn more how to tune those settings.
+- The CSV file is formatted according to your Windows regional settings.
+Before importing a CSV be sure to set different symbols for decimals and list separators.
+Have a look at that Windows support article to learn more about how to tune those settings.
 If you change your regional settings, don't forget to restart Virtual Surveyor before launching another point import.